robur-coop/utcp/README.md

 - Appropriate Byte Counting (this is what i intend to implement)
 - Initial window size (that may already be in my FreeBSD12 changeset)
 - Incoming urgent flag (not handled in the implementation)
-- More restrictive with flag combinations (uhm, likely... but then, half-closed connection are fun, maybe FIN+SYN is a valid combination ;)
+- More restrictive with flag combinations (only one of SYN FIN RST)
 - CLOSED state can't be observed
 - going from TIME_WAIT anywhere (i.e. when someone connects with a socket, and instead close on EOF does another connect - this may actually happen; if you're talking to this library, your second connect will fail.... hope you handle the case properly) - deliver_in_9 will never happen for us
+- TCP_NEWRENO is true (we skip the conditionals)
+- We have infinite resources (well, of course not, but: on the send edge the buffer is provided by the caller (and then owned by us); on the receive side the buffer is provided by the caller as well)
+  -> we don't really allocate data (apart from some records/..), but we nevertheless limit rcvbufsize to 2^16 (should be user-configurable)
+- There is no bandwidth limitation, output always succeeds (this simplifies a lot)!

 Model anomalies:
-- is tcp option size computation good in timer_tt_rexmtsyn_1? (misses MSS)
+- is tcp option size computation good in timer_tt_rexmtsyn_1? (missing MSS)
 - tt_persist doesn't check whether shift + 1 is < tcp_maxrxtshift
+- di3_ackstuff: hostLTS:452 "ack <= snd_una", but text "strictly less than snd_una"
+- di3_newackstuff: hostLTS:251 uses "cb'.snd_nxt" which is the same (and a no-op)

 ## Things to preserve and ensure

 - each incoming segment with reasonable window is handled properly
 - there's always a path (e.g. via timers) to drop the connection (with/out RST)
   - that'll be hard
 - timers: is one sufficient (with either rexmtsyn, persist, idle, rexmt)?
-- tcp_output_really
+  - no, at least time_wait and fin_wait_2 are special afaict
+  - see also comment in hostTypes:301
+- esp in the connection setup states (syn_sent/syn_received) and connection teardown states (close_wait/fin_wait_1/..) ensure that the pcb will eventually be discarded
+- what about outgoing segments? should Input.handle be able to return (a) an optional Segment.t (as in deliver_in_* [apart from 3]) (b) a list of Segment.t
+  --> b sounds more plausible - and ACK may open snd_wnd so that multiple data
+      segments are transmitted!

 ## TODO